-The survey in 2012 started from Nuuk on 06 June.
-The first cruise occupied stations from Nuuk north to Disko Bay.
-The crew was changed at Ilulissat on 23 June having occupied 136 stations in 17 days.
-The second cruise occupied stations in Vaigat, north to the survey limit, and west of Disko I. on its way back south.
-It occupied 80 stations, the northern area being sparsely sampled and steaming times long.
+The survey in 2013 started from Nuuk on 06 June.
+The first cruise occupied stations from Nuuk north to Disko Bay having occupied 96 stations in 18 days.
+The second cruise occupied 60 stations in 12 days in Vaigat, north to the survey limit, and west of Disko on its way back south, the northern area being less densely sampled and steaming times longer.
+The second cruise was accompanied by a crew engaged in taking photographs of the sea bottom to investigate the long-term effects of trawling on bottom ecosystems, who used the ship at night when the survey was suspended.